Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Why can't we stay in one place?
-To get somewhere, we have to keep moving.
-Or, as Saint Augustine said, "To reach a port, we must sail - sail, not tie at anchor."
-This quote emphasizes the importance of taking action and remaining focused on our goals.
-It encourages us to take steps forward in our lives rather than staying in a stagnant place.
-By adopting this attitude, we can achieve our goals and reach fulfillment in our lives.
+What determines the quality of life?
+Your thoughts.
+Or, as Marcus Aurelius said, "The happiness of your life depends upon the quality of your thoughts; therefore guard accordingly."
+This quote is emphasizing the importance of watching our thoughts, as they determine how happy our lives will be.
+We cannot control every situation that arises in life, but we can control our thoughts and how we respond to them.
+This quote encourages us to be mindful of the thoughts that pass through our minds, and to keep the positive ones that lead to a happy life.

 <!-- </quote> -->